DataDog/datadog-ci/CONTRIBUTING.md

 - The [Usage section in the root README](README.md#usage) must be updated to link to:
   - The new command's README.
-  - And 📚 should link to our official Datadog documentation site.
+  - And 📚 should link to the official Datadog documentation site.
-  - **Note:** If your command is beta, please use the [Beta commands](README.md#beta-commands) section instead.
+  - **Note:** If your command is beta, use the [Beta commands](README.md#beta-commands) section instead.

 - The command should be added under the right product in the [CODEOWNERS](.github/CODEOWNERS) file to ensure the right people are notified when a PR is opened.
   - If you are only adding a sub-command (e.g. `datadog-ci <existing-command> <new-sub-command>`), no changes are required.